Nickknack/devpro-christmas-codeoff-2024/README.md

 #### Niceness Rating Enum

-- create a `NicenessRating` enum with 4 values:
+- create a `NicenessRating.ts` file with a `NicenessRating` enum with 4 values:
   - `"NICE"`
   - `"VERY_NICE"`
   - `"NAUGHTY"`